-The Company makes employer contributions to the LASF defined benefit category at rates determined by the Trustee on the advice of the Fund Actuary.
+The Company makes employer contributions to the defined benefit category of the Fund at rates determined by the Trustee on the advice of the Fund's Actuary.

-As at 30 June 2015, an interim actuarial investigation was held as LASF provides lifetime pensions in the Defined Benefit category.
-It was determined that the Vested Benefit Index (VBI) of the Defined Benefit category of the Company is a contributing employer was 105.8% (103.4% at 30 June 2014).
+LASF's latest actuarial investigation was held as at 30 June 2014 and it was determined that the Vested Benefit Indexed (VBI) of the defined benefit category of which the Company is a contributing employer was 103.4%.

-The Australian Prudential Regulation Authority (APRA) superannuation prudential standard (SPS 160) - Defined Benefit Matters determines the funding requirements of a defined benefit (DB) arrangement.
+The Australian Prudential Regulation Authority (APRA) has introduced a prudential standard (SPS 160 - Defined Benefit Matters) to determine the funding requirements of a defined benefit (DB) arrangement.